Kriya Yoga and Kundalini Shakti

 THE AUTHOR

 Sian Pascale is the founder of The Light Collective, an Online Yoga School focussed on working with the subtle body, Shakti practices and the Tantrik lineage.
-She is currently based North of Byron Bay in sunny Australia where she practices and teaches.
-Read more about her.

 THE TLC METHOD